A Photographer’s Guide to Brightness — How to Read Light

 Measuring light with the built-in meter / David Bode

 Cameras have built-in light meters that measure the light and can give you some indication about brightness.
-They do this by measuring the reflected light often, in many areas.
+They do this by measuring the reflected light often, in areas.
 The information is then used to set some or all of the exposure settings for you, or it tells you that the settings that you’ve chosen to photograph with will produce an image that’s too bright or too dark.

-This meter reading on your camera is all relative to the metering that your camera is currently set in and your camera’s exposure settings.
+This meter on your camera is all relative to the metering mode that your camera is currently set in and your camera’s exposure settings.
 What in-camera light meters don’t do, is give you an indication of the actual level of brightness in any one area.
-They also don’t work with manual flash lighting, so in order to use manual flash lighting and get readings at different points in your scene, you need a handheld light meter.
+They also don’t work with manual lighting, so in order to use manual flash lighting and get readings at different points in your scene, you need a handheld light meter.

 Advanced vs Basic Light Meters